 The Dallas skyline on a sunny day

-by Easton Smith Posted on January 14, 2021
+by Easton Smith Posted on June 28, 2024

-Dallas living at a Glance
+Dallas Living at a Glance

-• Located in the northeastern part of the state, Dallas is the third largest city in Texas and the ninth largest city in the U.S, with 1.3 million residents.
+• Located in the northeastern part of the state, Dallas is the third largest city in Texas and the ninth largest city in the U.S., with 1.3 million residents.

 • Dallas is often lumped together with nearby Fort Worth.
 Together, the Dallas-Fort Worth metroplex (DFW) is the most populous metropolitan area in the entire Southern U.S.